 Planning from Latent Dynamics.
-The idea of learning embedding spaces from high-dimensional space and then learning forward dynamics models operating on this learned latent space for planning has been explored in the literature.
-L2RRT [39] learns latent dynamics and a collision predictor conditioned on adjacent latent representations, and applies a sampling-based motion planning algorithm on the learned latent space to plan a collision-free trajectory.
-Universal Planning Networks [85] learn representations of high-dimensional observations and optimise a global motion plan from the unrolling of a learned forward model by gradient descent.
-The Embed-to-Control works [3, 92] perform optimal control in the latent space of a deep generative model in which the dynamics is constrained to be locally linear.
+The idea of learning embedding spaces from high-dimensional space and then learning forward dynamics models operating on this learnt latent space for planning has been explored in the literature.
+L2RRT [39] learns latent dynamics and a collision predictor conditioned on adjacent latent representations, and applies a sampling-based motion planning algorithm on the learnt latent space to plan a collision-free trajectory.
+Universal Planning Networks [86] learn representations of high-dimensional observations and optimise a global motion plan from the unrolling of a learnt forward model by gradient descent.
+The Embed-to-Control works [3, 93] perform optimal control in the latent space of a deep generative model in which the dynamics is constrained to be locally linear.
 Based on the previous models, DVBFs [45] further impose a Markovian assumption on the latent space and leverage a variational inference mechanism to scale to large datasets.
 A recent line of work combines the latent dynamics model with reinforcement learning.
-PlaNet [31] performs model-based RL in a learned latent dynamics model for planning.
-Dreamer [30] uses an actor-critic method to learn a parametric policy by propagating gradients of multi-step values back through learned latent dynamics.
+PlaNet [31] performs model-based RL in a learnt latent dynamics model for planning.
+Dreamer [30] uses an actor-critic method to learn a parametric policy by propagating gradients of multi-step values back through learnt latent dynamics.
 However, models that plan from latent dynamics resolve planning tasks primarily by rolling out trajectories in time, finding a promising trajectory, and performing the given actions.
 In this respect, these approaches tend to become intractable for longer time horizons.
-Most recently, Director [29] learns hierarchical behaviors by compressing goal representations and planning in the latent space of PlaNet's world model.
+Most recently, Director [29]